 The album closes with gentle piano and strings on If I Knew You Then, with Dina’s vocals dancing over the top of it until the guitar and gentle percussive beat arrives.
 This is a gentle little warm song, and whilst it’s not the perfect ending that Don’t Be A Stranger gave the LP version, it’s a close second.

-Dina, if you’re reading this, we’d love you to make your music.
-Please, don’t be a stranger…
+Dina, if you’re reading this, we’d love you to make more of your music.
+Please, come back, and don’t be a stranger…

 - POP RESCUE 2015 RATING: 5 / 5